pothitos/naxos/manual/Goals.md

 two variables is satisfied.
 When every pair of variables is consistent, then we say that the constraint network is _arc-consistent_.
-Arc-consistency does not necessarily mean that we have a solution—but if the constraint network is not arc-consistent, we are sure that there is no solution.
+Arc-consistency does not necessarily mean that we have a solution.
 Therefore, we have to combine arc-consistency with a search method.
 Besides, arc-consistency reduces the search space that a search method—such as depth first search (DFS) or limited discrepancy search (LDS) etc.—has to explore.

 It is known that in most problems arc-consistency does not suffice to find a solution (see also the following figure).